tale-toul/OCP4baremetalIPI/README.md

 A local DNS server based on dnsmasq could be used to resolve the console and oauth internal DNS names, but adding the names to the locahost file should also work.

+Additional details about the NGINX configuration can be found in the [nginx directory](nginx/REAME.md)

 ### Install and set up NGINX
 The following steps must be run in the physical host which is the one hosting the reverse proxy.